trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > NGINX closes keepalive connections when the `worker_connections` limit is reached.

-To better understand how Keep-Alive works, I recommend a great [explanation](https://stackoverflow.com/a/38190172) by [Barry Pollard](https://stackoverflow.com/users/2144578/barry-pollard).
+To better understand how Keep-Alive works, please see amazing [explanation](https://stackoverflow.com/a/38190172) by [Barry Pollard](https://stackoverflow.com/users/2144578/barry-pollard).

 NGINX provides the two layers to enable Keep-Alive: